mikeizbicki/cmc-csci145-math166/01b_pagerank_coding/README.md

 they use a similar process to modify the P matrix in order to reduce spam results.
 The exact formula they use, however, is a jealously guarded secret.

+In the case above, notice that we have removed the blog's most popular article (www.lawfareblog.com/snowden-revelations).
+The blog editors believe that Snowden's revelations about NSA spying are so important that they link to the article on every single webpage in the domain, and out "anti-spam" `--filter-ratio` argument removed this article from the list.
+In general, it is a challenging open problem to remove spam from pagerank results, and all current solutions rely on careful human tuning and still have lots of false positives and false negatives.

 **Part 4:**
 Recall from the reading that the runtime of pagerank depends heavily on the eigengap of the $\bar\bar P$ matrix, and that this eigengap is bounded by the alpha parameter.